-The objective of this course is to learn basics concepts of electrolytic solutions and electrolytes.
+The objective of this course is to gain the knowledge about the concepts of electrolytic solutions and electrolytes.
 It will also give the information regarding the number of phase present in a chemical component and to know their applications in various fields.